miwermi/DA-team-proj/README.md

 After cleaning data in Excel, data was analyzed in using unsupervised machine learning in Python’s Jupyter Notebook, R & R Studio, and PostgreSQL in PG Admin 4.
 We then used the final dataset in Tableau to create our dashboard and interactive visualizations of all we had discovered.
 You can find a description of our dshboard within this README, as well as visiting it [here](https://public.tableau.com/app/profile/butler.bootcamp.2022/viz/BoardgameDashboard)

 ### Presentation
-A draft of our final presentation on Google Slides can be found [here](https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing).
+Our final presentation on Google Slides can be found [here](https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing).
+This is our practice video of our presentation - [video](https://iu.mediaspace.kaltura.com/media/t/1_3d47lhtl)

 ### Results
 After running our machine learning model, we found that it categorized the games in a way that demonstrated clear statistical trends.
 The hypothesis of groups/clusters 1, 3, and 4 having different weighted scores (1, then 4, then 3 in ascending order) was confirmed.